 This is one of the most accessible trekking regions nearest to the Kathmandu Valley which can be extended to week-long ventures into the lakes of Gosaikunda and the Helambu region.
 An ideal region if you are short on time but still want to trek in the Himalayas and experience the wonderful culture of the native Tamangs.

-The region was affected by the earthquake of April 2015.
-With reconstruction and renovation efforts underway, the area has reopened for trekking, and the local people as always welcome trekkers back to the region.
+After the earthquake of April 2015 intense efforts were made to reconstruct and renovate.
+Since then the area has reopened for trekking, and the local people as always welcome trekkers back to the region.

 Langtang has over 70 glaciers of varying sizes, the Langtang and Ganesh Himal mountain ranges, and high-altitude lakes including Gosainkunda, Parvatikunda, Bhairavkunda, and Dudhkunda.